 The blade area outboard of the 70 percent circle is known as the propeller or driven region.
-Analysis of blade element A: the aerodynamic force inclines slightly behind the rotating axis.
-This inclination causes a small drag force that tends to slow the tip portion of the blade.
+Analysis of blade element A: the aerodynamic force inclines slightly rotating axis. behind the inclination causes a small drag force that tends to slow the tip portion of the blade.
 Rotor rpm stabilizes, or achieves equilibrium, when autorotative force and antiautorotative force are equal.